 Join this Textile Print Design course and learn how to transform your own drawn or found images into a motif and design for print.
 You will learn a variety of textile printing techniques and how to source fabrics and print materials.

-You'll have the opportunity to experiment with a range of printing techniques including pigment binders, metallics, flock & foil using the heat transfer press, and specialist printing of silk using acid dyes.
+You'll have the opportunity to experiment with a range of printing techniques including pigment binders, metallics, flock & foil and specialist printing of silk using acid dyes.

 Please bring items that inspire you and you would like to draw – these will form the basis of your designs.

 - Printing processes

 - Printing techniques – opaque, metallic, flock, foil, transfer, acid dyes.

 - Sourcing fabrics and print materials